saminiir/level-ip/Documentation/getting-started.md

 To interface applications against Level-IP, a wrapper library for standard libc calls is provided.
 This wrapper can then be used with existing binaries such as `curl`, `surf` and `firefox` to redirect communications to Level-IP.

 DISCLAIMER: Level-IP is not a production-ready networking stack, and does not intend to be one.
-The nature of lower-level networking imposes a great responsiblity to the software and any security vulnerabilites can be disastrous.
+The nature of lower-level networking imposes a great responsiblity to the software and any security vulnerabilities can be disastrous.
 Hence, do not run Level-IP for extended periods of time, purely because it has bugs (and as all software, will continue to have them).

 # Building